drewcrawford/exfiltrate/exfiltrate/README.md

 ## Quick start

-claude "Run the exfiltrate command, then integrate the library into my program."
+claude "Run the exfiltrate_cli command, then integrate the library into my program."

 ### Progressive disclosure

 A key design philosophy is to use a feature similar to [agent skills](https://code.claude.com/docs/en/skills) to progressively disclose information useful to a task.
 When exfiltrate starts up, it provides a helpful menu of topics that can be perused by either humans or agents at their leisure.

+Use `exfiltrate list` in the CLI to see all available commands (both built-in and custom), and `exfiltrate help <command>` to get detailed information about any command.

 ### Agent use